Tajk2001/CadenceProject/README.md

 This project analyzes **gear shifting behavior in cyclists** using FIT file data.
 It applies time series modeling, machine learning, and deep learning (including LSTM and attention mechanisms) to answer the research question:

 > **"Why and when do cyclists shift gears?"**
+> More advaced question: To what extent can the timing, type, and magnitude of gear shifts be predicted as a latent behavioral policy in response to changes in physiological and environmental state variables, and can deviations from this modeled strategy be used to identify inefficient or novice shifting behavior?

 ---